NYPL/ami-preservation/docs/pages/ami-specifications.md

 ---

 # AMI Digital Asset Specifications
-This document outlines the technical specifications and requirements for digitization of analog media collections and digital packaging of deliverable files.
+This document outlines the technical specifications and requirements for the preservation-focused digitization of audio and moving image collections, along with guidelines for the packaging of digital deliverable files.

-Last updated: 2025-05-16.
+Last updated: 2025-05-19.
 For previous versions, see [changelog.md](https://github.com/NYPL/ami-preservation/commits/main/docs/pages/ami-specifications.md)

 ## Table Of Contents
 <!-- MarkdownTOC -->